 Firstly, the sea level around the world is rising.
 Thanks to a combination of unprecedented amounts of terrestrial ice falling into the sea, and to the heat-driven expansion of the oceans, there’s no doubt about it: humanity is triggering an aquatic reclamation of the land.

 This affects the hurricane’s storm surge.
 Hurricanes are extremely low-pressure beasts, and when they appear over water, the sea level rises.
+Wind also pushes seawater towards the shore.
 If the sea level is already far higher than it should be, this storm surge will be far worse.
 Harvey’s was historic by any measure, and one expert described it as a “tsunami arriving in the middle of a hurricane.”